Back to blog

 IntegrationsOne payment, map, chat, analytics, or identity providerERP, CRM, SSO, IoT, legacy APIs, webhooks, sync jobs, and vendor approvals

-Device behaviorForms, lists, content, notificationsOffline sync, camera, Bluetooth, location, media, background tasks, and native modules
+Device BehaviorForms, lists, content, notificationsOffline sync, camera, Bluetooth, location, media, background tasks, and native modules

 SecurityStandard auth, HTTPS, basic privacy controlsMFA, SSO, audit logs, tenant isolation, encryption, threat modeling, compliance evidence

-QA and releaseSmall device matrix and manual regressionCross-platform regression, accessibility, performance, app-store evidence, monitoring
+QA And ReleaseSmall device matrix and manual regressionCross-platform regression, accessibility, performance, app-store evidence, monitoring

 .NET MAUI Vs Flutter, React Native, Native Apps, And PWA